 The School of Advanced Study brings together eight internationally renowned research institutes to form the UK's national centre for the support of researchers and the promotion of research in the humanities.

 The SAS Careers Service works with students and graduates of all ages and at all stages of career development across all the institutes.
 Our mission is to advance the employability and career prospects of all our community, whatever they study, wherever they live and whatever their career stage by delivering high quality, innovative and globally informed careers education, information and guidance.

-The School of Advanced Study has been allocated quota places in the following intercollegiate Halls of Residence for full-time students who have been offered a place of study: International Hall, College Hall, Connaught Hall, The Garden Hall.
+The School of Advanced Study has been allocated quota places in the following intercollegiate Halls of Residence for full-time students who have been offered a place of study.
+The Accommodation options available in the Halls of Residence.

 London is one of the most vibrant, creative and cosmopolitan cities in the world.
 By applying to one of the member institutions or academic departments of the University of London, you will have the chance to study at a world-class institution in the heart of the city.